Tshwala Bam

-Tshwala Bam is a song by South African producers TitoM and Yuppe, featuring vocals from S.N.E and EeQue.
-The song was produced by TitoM and Yuppe, and released on 23 February 2024.
+"Tshwala Bam" (Zulu: "My Liquor") is a song by South African record producers TitoM and Yuppe, featuring vocals from S.N.E and EeQue.
+The song was produced by TitoM and Yuppe, and released by Africori on 23 February 2024.
 The song was recorded in isiZulu, and surpassed over 100 million streams in under a month.
-"Tshwala Bam" got a remix with Nigerian singer Burna Boy on 15 May 2024.
+"Tshwala Bam" spawned a remix with Nigerian singer Burna Boy which dropped on 15 May 2024.